jondurrant/RP2350-sha256/README.md

 ## WolfSSLSHA256
 Produce the SHA256 of the data file using the WolfSSL Crypt library and measure the time in ms.

+My normal WolfSSH port is designed for FreeRTOS, so just hacking it here to run baremetal for this experiment